absmach/supermq/modbus/README.md

 ### Writing Values

-To start reading values, you need to publish a message using mainflux messaging adapters such as http, coap, mqtt etc to the channel `channels/<channel_id>/messages/modbus/write/<modbus_protocol>/<modbus_data_point>`.
+To start writing values, you need to publish a message using mainflux messaging adapters such as http, coap, mqtt etc to the channel `channels/<channel_id>/messages/modbus/write/<modbus_protocol>/<modbus_data_point>`.

 The payload of the message is structured as follows: